logo

 ⚡ Fast fix

-It's Saturday night, and you're on the couch with a bowl of popcorn, ready to binge-watch Stranger Things.
+It's Saturday night, and you're on the couch with a bowl of popcorn, ready to stream your favorite show.
 But when you try to launch Netflix®, your smart TV hits you with a connectivity error.
 Frustrating, right?
 We'll get you connected before the popcorn gets cold.

 At Asurion, we protect and repair the tech you love.
-Whether you need to fix a TV with no sound or troubleshoot a TV that keeps turning on and off by itself, our experts can help.
-Here's our straightforward guide on what to do when your smart TV won't connect to the internet.
+Whether you need to fix a TV with no sound or speed up a slow laptop, our experts can help.
+Here's our guide on what to do when your smart TV won't connect to the internet.

 1. Restart your smart TV and Wi-Fi router